hashgraph/hedera-hcs-sxc-java/README.md

 A number of configuration files are necessary in order to provide the components the necessary information such as which TopicId(s) to use or subscribe to, etc...
 These files are listed and explained below.

-### HCS-relay
+### HCS-sxc-relay

-The `relay-config.yaml` file contains the necessary configuration for the `hcs-relay` component and is found in `/src/main/resources` of the corresponding java project.
+The `relay-config.yaml` file contains the necessary configuration for the `hcs-sxc-relay` component and is found in `/src/main/resources` of the corresponding java project.
 A sample file is provided as a starting point.

 *Note: If a `relay-config.yaml` file is found in the root of the project, it will override the file from `src/main/resources`*